 Maite is a cute little spot serving food that actually feels different than what you’ll find at 90% of other cute little Brooklyn spots.
 They serve European-inspired farm to table stuff, which amounts to a menu that has everything from empanadas, to burrata with squid ink, to ribeye with an arepa.
 (And, ok fine, there’s also a burger - but it’s also very good.)
 Come here with a date or a group when you’ve seen the pizza/pasta/salad show too many times lately.

 A reclaimed wood-covered cabin housed inside of an old auto garage in the middle of industrial Bushwick.
 In theory, Montana’s Trail House is everything people make fun of Brooklyn for.
-But in reality, the Southern/East Coast mashup vibe actually makes for a good low-key dinner spot before a night out, or a stop along your bar crawl, or a hungover brunch the next morning.
+But in reality, the Southern/East Coast mashup actually makes for a good low-key dinner spot before a night out, or a stop along your bar crawl, or a hungover brunch the next morning.
 The food here is Southern-inspired (there are pig tails and cheese grits and deviled eggs), but you’re still in Brooklyn so you can get kale or a burger too.

 If you and your crew are trying to figure out where to eat before a night out in Bushwick and “fun” and/or “cheap” are words that keeps coming up in the group chat, that’s your cue to come to King Noodle.
 The Southeast Asian noodle spot is covered in neon, serves tiki drinks, and is generally a good place to eat inexpensively with a bunch of people before spending a lot more money on alcohol later.

 Restaurant fatigue.
 It’s a symptom that plagues even the best eaters once in a while.
 You want to go out after work/after laying around your house all day watching Netflix, but just going to a restaurant doesn’t sound all that awesome right now.
 You want action.
 You want intrigue.
 But you also don’t want it to require much more effort than just going to dinner.
-Enter Syndicated, a restaurant/bar/movie theater.
+That’s why there’s Syndicated, a restaurant/bar/movie theater.
 Stop in and hang in the giant front bar where they also serve food and show movies on the projectors, or check the schedule online to see which cult classic movie is playing tonight in the theater.

 Momo gives the people what they want: tasty, if slightly gimmicky creations that go way beyond the typical spicy tuna on crispy rice type offerings.
 We have to admit, the sushi bombs (their signature single-bite creations) are weirdly addicting.
-The vibe here is cozy enough for a date, but the big communal tables are great for groups if you can get here early enough to grab one.
+The atmosphere here is cozy enough for a date, but the big communal tables are great for groups if you can get here early enough to grab one.

 Archie’s is the kind of late night go-to that everyone needs in their neighborhood: pizza by the slice, a cool atmosphere, and a full bar.
 They also serve grinders, which sounds like something that was invented to be ordered when you’re drunk, but turns out is actually just a giant sandwich.
 So, yeah, order one when you’re drunk.

 Mominette is a French bistro best enjoyed for brunch on the backyard patio with an order of mac and cheese somewhere on your table.
-The cocktails are also solid - note the double happy hour - 5-7pm and 12-2am - the first of which includes $1 oysters.
+The cocktails are also solid - note the double Happy Hour - 5-7pm and 12-2am - the first of which includes $1 oysters.

 Queen of Falafel is a tiny spot (attached to House of Yes) serving the freshest and tastiest Mediterranean food in the neighborhood.
 If you’re able to grab one of its few seats (this place is tiny), you’ll be treated to an atmosphere that makes you feel like you’re eating in a shack owned by the coolest grandma ever.
 Or just pick it up on your way home for couch glory.